"Can I do that with Squarespace?" The definitive guide.

 I’m hoping that Squarespace will add in a direct integration with ConvertKit soon!
 If you want to learn more about ConvertKit, read why I switched to their system and why I love it!

 7. “Can I optimize my SEO with Squarespace?”

 Yes, you can optimize your SEO with Squarespace!

 Some business owners spend hours and hours worrying about their site’s SEO or Search Engine Optimization.
 While SEO is important if you want to show up in search results, I don’t feel it is something you need to dedicate copious amounts of time towards.

 And that’s why I love Squarespace.
 Squarespace is designed from the ground up to be optimized for you, so you don’t have to worry about it!

 But if you want to go the extra mile (high five!) and help your site show up higher in search results, you can do a few things:

 Sound like a lot?
 Not sure how to do it with Squarespace?
-Well, the pros at Squarespace have a comprehensive article already there to guide you through each of this!
+If you want to learn more about how to optimize your Squarespace website for SEO, check out this post by Zack from Web Focused.
+And, of course, the pros at Squarespace also have a comprehensive article already there to guide you through each of this!
 Learn how to increase your site’s visibility to search engines here.
 They have an entire section on SEO and Metrics that you should read.